lavantien/llm_tournament/profiles_and_prompt_suites.md

 You need to follow these steps before generating any code, make sure that you follow them:

-- Think Step By Step and do Proper Reasoning and Planning before implementation
+- Think Step By Step and do Proper Reasoning and Planning before implementation.
 - You can ask the user for something if you don't have anything.
 Don't make vague assumptions.
 ```